10 African nations involved in the slave trade

 2. Morocco

-The Alawite Dynasty was a Kingdom in Morocco which took part in the Trans-Saharan slave trade.
-The main slave markets for supplying slaves were in Morocco in Tangiers, Marrakesh and Fez where slaves were sold on the streets.
-During the many wars for expansion that the Alawite Dynasty fought, they captured many Africans and sold them as slaves to the Middle Eastern Empires.
-They also raided many African towns and were a center for the Arab slave trade.
-The slave trade finally ended in 1950[2].
+The Alawite Dynasty in Morocco took part in the Trans-Saharan slave trade.
+Major slave markets existed in Tangiers, Marrakesh, and Fez, where enslaved people were sold openly.
+During expansion wars, the Alawite state captured Africans and sold many of them into wider Middle Eastern slave systems.
+Morocco also functioned as a major centre of the Arab slave trade.
+Research published in the book Black Morocco by academic Chouki El Hamel suggests the trade finally ended in 1950.

-Another difference is that while Morocco sourced slaves from Sub-Sahara Africa by raids and trading, it also sourced slaves from Europe, through the activities of Barbary Corsairs who were willing to capture and enslave Frenchmen, Dutchmen, Greeks, Portuguese, Italians, the Irish, Scandinavians, Russians, Georgians and any other nationalities sailing in inadequately armed sea-faring vessels.
-The largest group of Europeans enslaved by the Moroccans were the Spanish.
+Morocco also sourced captives from Europe through the activities of Barbary corsairs, who captured and enslaved Europeans including Spaniards, Frenchmen, Dutchmen, Greeks, Portuguese, Italians, Irish, Scandinavians, Russians, Georgians, and others travelling in inadequately armed ships.
+The largest group of Europeans enslaved by Moroccans were the Spanish.

 3. Ottoman Algeria